 The Lakeshore Museum Center offers science and history programs, outreaches and loan kits designed to support elementary curriculum.
-Special programs include The BIG Lesson, Fire Safety Week for City of Muskegon 2nd grade classes, and 3rd grade Michigan History Week: From Furs to Fire.
+Special programs include The BIG Lesson and 3rd grade Michigan History Week: From Furs to Fire.

 To learn more about all of the engaging hands-on opportunities for schools, please view our Teacher’s Guide.
 (Please give the Guide a few moments to load.)Teacher’s Guide